-Since securities trading and investment in financial instruments is a significant contributor to an investment bank’s income, firms like Merrill Lynch and Morgan Stanley, have a separate department for capital markets trading and investment.
+Since securities trading and investment in financial instruments is a significant contributor to an investment bank’s income, firms like Bank of AMerica and Morgan Stanley, have a separate department for capital markets trading and investment.
 This division is responsible for all investments by an investment bank into the securities markets, whether through underwriting or direct trading in the stock markets.

-Leading investment banks, such as Goldman Sachs, Lehman Brothers, JP Morgan, Deutsche Bank, Credit Suisse, UBS and Merrill Lynch, have their own research departments with specialized staff analyzing the latest economic and industry situations.
+Leading investment banks, such as Goldman Sachs, Barclays, JP Morgan, Deutsche Bank, Credit Suisse, UBS and Bank of America, have their own research departments with specialized staff analyzing the latest economic and industry situations.
 This department aims to provide insightful, objective and decisive research that enables the bank as well as its clients to take informed decisions.
 Although there is some question regarding conflict of interest, the research staff in these organizations is well equipped to carry out risk, financial and economic analysis to aid these investment banks in advising their clients and chalking out their own investment strategies.

 The institutional sales and trading division maintains relationships with institutional investors comprising of mutual funds, investment advisory firms, banks, pension funds, insurance companies and other money management firms so as to have a potent distribution system.

-According to the investment banking league tables issued by the Financial Times, JP Morgan ranks as numero uno in terms of total revenues recorded in the first quarter.
-JP Morgan is followed by Citi, Goldman Sachs, Merrill Lynch, UBS and Banc of America.
-Morgan Stanley, Credit Suisse, Deutsche Bank and Lehman Brothers (Barclays acquired Lehman Brothers, North America, after the bankruptcy filing) are also among the top ten.
+According to the investment banking league tables issued by the Financial Times, JP Morgan ranks as numero uno in terms of total revenues recorded in the first half of the year.
+JP Morgan is followed by Bank of America Merrill Lynch, Goldman Sachs, Morgan Stanley, Citi and Barclays (who acquired Lehman Brothers, North America, after the bankruptcy filing).
+Deutsche Bank, Credit Suisse, Wells Fargo, and UBS are also among the top ten.
 Revenues of all these firms have been driven by a significant contribution from M&A activity and are followed by contributions from equity and debt capital raising.
 Job Search Digest published an overview of the Top Investment Banks in New York City as well.